LukeGrahamLandry/franca/backend/README.md

   > but it lets you access instructions that we don't know about without calling convention spilling overhead.
   > example use case: a c compiler implementing `__builtin_clzl` as a single instruction.
   > (not well tested because franca doesn't use it yet but it will likely be converted eventually).
+- simplified matching of amd64 addressing modes: instead of 1600 lines of ocaml implementing a dsl with 150 lines of glue code to use the results, just write 150 lines of tedious code to solve the problem directly.
+- Removed support for thread locals.
+Franca achieves an equivilent by passing around an implicit env parameter.
 - Removed several codegen optimisations until we have a solid foundation (but I want to bring them back eventually).
   - all: load float constants from memory (instead of using int immediate + fmov)
   - arm: bit field immediate to load int more constants in a single instruction